Sometimes, a person may experience a headache in addition to constipation. In some cases, these two symptoms could share the same underlying cause.

 Constipation is the medical term for infrequent or hard-to-pass bowel movements.
 A person may have constipation if they have not had a bowel movement in 3 or more days, or if they need to strain very hard when they do have one.

-Common underlying causes of both symptoms include not drinking enough water or eating enough of certain nutrients.
+Common underlying causes of both headaches and constipation include not drinking enough water or eating enough of certain nutrients.
 In these instances, drinking more water and eating more fiber may help resolve the symptoms.

 If constipation and headaches frequently occur together, it may be due to a long-term condition that requires medical treatment or lifestyle changes.